I need human help to enter verification code (office hours only)

 Tickets are $5 each.
 The prize drawings will take place during the Temple Israel Purim Carnival.
 You do not need to be present to win.

 We’re excited for what this year’s carnival brings!
 We have a variety of games and activities for all interests and ages.
-Purchase your meal cards and tickets here
+Purchase your meal cards and tickets (along with your raffle tickets!) here

 This year’s Carnival Games include: